 Any political payments directed to him he said "were for my entire political team: campaign staff, polling and research, election integrity and television advertising".

 The Trump campaign did not give a reason for his departure, issuing only a standard statement wishing him well.

-Since then, the controversy around Mr Manafort's ties to Russia has continued to grow.
+After that, the controversy around Mr Manafort's ties to Russia continued to grow.